Siftah/get_iplayer/installation.md

     `get_iplayer.cgi --listen 127.0.0.1 --port 1935`

-5. If CLI is not in PATH, its location must be explicitly set:
+5. If CLI is not in PATH, its location must be explicitly set

     `get_iplayer.cgi --listen 127.0.0.1 --port 1935 --getiplayer /path/to/get_iplayer`